Close

 How to choose your business education

 Navigating the world of business education can be confusing when you are trying to choose the right course.
-If you’re considering studying business, you might be asking yourself: what are the differences between a business school vs university?
+If you’re considering studying business, you might be asking yourself, 'What are the differences between a business school and university?'

-Before making your decision, it’s worth making yourself aware of the differences, as each institution will focus on varying outcomes that may or may not suit your personal career goals and needs.
+Before making your decision, be aware of the differences, as each institution will focus on varying outcomes that may or may not suit your personal career goals and needs.

 business school word cloud